Off late, the credit score is becoming the talk of the town.

 The CIBIL TransUnion Score 2.0 is available through different channels such as the web, online and FTP.

-To conclude, we can say that significant improvement has been made towards credit decision making by credit information companies.
+To conclude, we can say that significant improvement has been made toward credit decision making by credit information companies.

 This score seeks to provide a scientific rationale regarding the creditworthiness of an individual.
 This shall enable banks to take the right decision while evaluating any loan proposal.